 Nissan Group of North America has been restructuring to prioritise integrated digitalisation across its business units, to improve visibility and data analytics while remaining compliant and cyber-secure.

-Gerardo de la Torre, regional senior director, Supply Chain Management (SCM) USA & Mexico, Nissan Group of North America, told delegates at Automotive Logistics & Supply Chain Digitalisation North America 2024 that it was “absolutely necessary” to change the structure of the group to enable faster growing digitalisation and innovative solutions.
+Gerardo de la Torre, regional senior director, Supply Chain Management (SCM) USA & Mexico, Nissan Group of North America, told delegates at Automotive Logistics & Supply Chain Digital Strategies North America 2024 that it was “absolutely necessary” to change the structure of the group to enable faster growing digitalisation and innovative solutions.

 Nissan has been focusing on digital innovation and cybersecurity through its Supply Chain Management division.
 In his keynote speech, De la Torre said: “After 34 years of working in manufacturing, purchasing and supply chain, I never thought we would have this need to create an individual department fully staffed with people dedicated to ensuring that every new law and requirement that comes now to the shoulders of the supply chain is fully satisfied.”